Equality at work

-While the Department of Economic Development is only responsible for anti discrimination legislation covering employment there is some other legislation which has been brought forward by other Government Departments which deals with discrimination in the provision of goods and services.
+While the Department for Enterprise is only responsible for anti discrimination legislation covering employment there is some other legislation which has been brought forward by other Government Departments which deals with discrimination in the provision of goods and services.
 Such legislation is signposted towards the end of this page.

 Copies of legislation

 Acts, such as the Employment Act 2006, may be revised from time to time and amendments made by subsequent legislation will be incorporated into the text of the original Act.
 The Attorney General's Chambers updates all Acts when they are amended and current Isle of Man Acts can be found on the Isle of Man Government on-line legislation website at legislation.gov.im.
 (As that website is most likely to contain completely up to date versions of Acts the text below does not contain hyperlinks to Acts).

 Most secondary legislation (e.g. Regulations, Orders) is not revised and is in the form in which it was originally made.
 To locate an item please click on the associated hyperlink.

 Discrimination on the ground of sex, marriage, or civil partnership

 The Employment (Sex Discrimination) Act 2000 (ESDA)

 Under the Act it is unlawful to discriminate in employment on the grounds of: